itu-tid/lecture-notes/Lectures/Backends-and-the-Parse-Platform.md

 To be able to design a model for your application domain you must understand:
 - [Basic Data types](https://www.back4app.com/docs/react/data-objects/react-data-types) (estimated reading time:  15min)
-- [Relationships](https://www.back4app.com/docs/react/data-objects/relationships) (estimated reading time: 30min)
+- [Relationships](https://www.back4app.com/docs/react/data-objects/relationships) (on Back4App.com estimated reading time: 30min)

-From the Relationships tutorial observe that they first designed an ER diagram before declaring the classes in the Parse UI.
+In the Relationships tutorial observe that they first designed an ER diagram before declaring the classes in the Parse UI.
 You should do the same about your app.

 In their ER diagram they also only show the main entities and relationships.
 This is the most basic information.
 However, normally you also show the attributes of the various entities.